turrnut/SIMAS/README.md

 * marking the end of a function, conditional, or loop
 * OPERAND 1: as of now can only handle functions, so the only possible value is `fun`

+#### - eqc
+* equal to comparison operator
+* ATTENTION: please use this ONLY when OPERAND 2 is a variable name and OPERAND 3 is a constant
+* OPERAND 1: data type of OPERANDS 2 and 3
+* OPERAND 2: name of first variable
+* OPERAND 3: a constant

+#### - eqv
+* equal to comparison operator
+* ATTENTION: please use this ONLY whend dealing with two variables
+* OPERAND 1: data type of OPERANDS 2 and 3
+* OPERAND 2: name of first variable
+* OPERAND 3: name of second variable

 #### - fun
 * define a function
 * OPERAND 1: name of the function
 * OPERAND 2: number of parameters the function would accept

+#### - gt
+* greater than comparison operator
+* OPERAND 1: the data type of both OPERAND 2 and 3
+* OPERAND 2: the first value, optionally being a variable name
+* OPERAND 3: the second value, optionally being a variable name

+#### - gte
+* greater than or equal to comparison operator
+* OPERAND 1: the data type of both OPERAND 2 and 3
+* OPERAND 2: the first value, optionally being a variable name
+* OPERAND 3: the second value, optionally being a variable name

+#### - jump
+* jump to a label
+* OPERAND 1: name of the label

+#### - label
+* define a label
+* labels MUST be defined in a line prior to the line in which it is used
+* OPERAND 1: name of the label

 #### - mul
 * performs operation of OPERAND 2 multiply OPERAND 3 (as of now can only handle num) the value will be assigned to OPERAND 2, if it is a variable name
 * OPERAND 1: the data type of both OPERAND 2 and 3
 * OPERAND 2: the first factor, optionally being a variable name
 * OPERAND 3: the second factor, optionally being a variable name

+#### - neqc
+* not equal to comparison operator
+* ATTENTION: please use this ONLY when OPERAND 2 is a variable name and OPERAND 3 is a constant
+* OPERAND 1: data type of OPERANDS 2 and 3
+* OPERAND 2: name of first variable
+* OPERAND 3: a constant

+#### - neqv
+* not equal to comparison operator
+* ATTENTION: please use this ONLY whend dealing with two variables
+* OPERAND 1: data type of OPERANDS 2 and 3
+* OPERAND 2: name of first variable
+* OPERAND 3: name of second variable

 #### - print
 * print something to the console.